Clint Eastwood: 1970–1989: directorial debut and Dirty Harry

-1980s

 Eastwood directed and played the title role in Bronco Billy (1980), alongside Locke, Scatman Crothers, and Sam Bottoms.
+Filming commenced on October 1, 1979, in the Boise metropolitan area and was shot in five and a half weeks on a budget of $5 million.
+Cinematographer David Worth stated, "Being able to capture the true love between Clint and Sondra was very special."
 Eastwood has cited Bronco Billy as being one of the most relaxed shoots of his career and biographer Richard Schickel argued that Bronco Billy is Eastwood's most self-referential character.
 The film was a commercial disappointment, but was liked by critics.
 Janet Maslin of The New York Times wrote that film was "the best and funniest Clint Eastwood movie in quite a while", and praised Eastwood's directing, intricately juxtaposing the old West and the new West.
 Released later in 1980, Any Which Way You Can was the sequel to Every Which Way but Loose and also starring Eastwood.
 The film received a number of bad reviews from critics, although Maslin described it as "funnier and even better than its predecessor".
 In theaters over the Christmas season, Any Which Way You Can was a major box office success and ranked among the top five highest-grossing films of the year.

 Eastwood directed and starred in Honkytonk Man (1982), based on the eponymous Clancy Carlile's depression-era novel.
 Eastwood portrays a struggling western singer Red Stovall who suffers from tuberculosis, but has finally been given an opportunity to make it big at the Grand Ole Opry.
 He is accompanied by his young nephew (played by real-life son Kyle) to Nashville, Tennessee, where he is supposed to record a song.
 Only Time gave the film a good review in the United States, with most reviewers criticizing its blend of muted humor and tragedy.
 Nevertheless, the film received a more positive reception in France, where it was compared to John Ford's The Grapes of Wrath, and it has since acquired the very high rating of 93 percent on Rotten Tomatoes.
 Around the same time, Eastwood directed, produced, and starred in the Cold War-themed Firefox (also 1982).
 Based on a 1977 novel with the same name written by Craig Thomas, the film was shot before but released after Honkytonk Man.
 Russian filming locations were not possible due to the Cold War, and the film had to be shot in Vienna and other locations in Austria to simulate many of the Eurasian story locations.
 With a production cost of $20 million, it was Eastwood's highest budget film to that time.
-People magazine likened Eastwood's performance to "Luke Skywalker trapped in Dirty Harry's Soul".
+People likened Eastwood's performance to "Luke Skywalker trapped in Dirty Harry's Soul".